SayHelloGmbH/Toolbox/blocks/gallery/readme.md

 - Add the JavaScript files in their folder to the normal structure in the Theme.
 - Add the Package file in the usual location.
 - Add the template partial in the indicated location.

+## Notes

 - This Block example contains no CSS, as each project can be comparatively unique.
+- The `updated` attribute only serves to force the server-side render to update.
+Without this, if the array of image IDs isn't changed when the media uploader closes (even if a caption is changed), then the editor won't re-load the view.

 ## Requirements